 Below we’ll detail some good solutions for home composting, from tumblers to self-composters.
 But if you’re short on time, cash, or space, your freezer is your home’s built-in compost paradise.
 No odor, no purchase needed, no problem.
 All you need is something for storing your organic material, like a paper bag (which are generally compostable) or a compostable bin bag (which, by definition, are always compostable).
+This helps you manage the timeline around your compost drop-off.
 Then, see above to find a community garden or composting service for your frozen scraps.
 Oh!
 And your local farmers’ market may also have a compost drop-off location.

 these mission-driven businesses can help swap out some household usuals for more eco-friendly alternatives

 3. Invest in a composting tumbler…

 A household compost tumbler not only stores your compostable scraps, it also rolls or churns your organic materials to save space and initiate the decomposition process.
 Plus, you’ll earn back some valuable time; you’ll empty your tumbler less frequently than you would a freezer compost or smaller compost bin.
 There are all kinds of fantastic tumblers, depending on your needs and budget.